-Impoverished schools, parent education key factors in student weightFebruary 1st, 2012 in Health /
+Impoverished schools, parent education key factors in student weightFebruary 1, 2012 in Medicine & Health / Health

 Attending a financially poor school may have more of an effect on unhealthy adolescent weight than family poverty, according to Penn State sociologists.

 Poor schools even influence how parental education protects kids from becoming overweight.

 "It was once thought that family income was the main factor when we talk about the research on adolescent weight," said Molly Martin, assistant professor of sociology and demography.
 "That's not true.
 The environments the children live in play a key role in weight problems among adolescents."

 Martin said that the level of a school's financial resources significantly predicted adolescent weight problems, but the average education level of the parents for students in those schools did not.

 The researchers said that students with well-educated parents are less likely to be overweight.
 However, the effect of having a better-educated parent is minimized if the student attends a poor school, said Michelle Frisco, associate professor of sociology and demography.

 A parent with a graduate degree and who has a child in a poor school is more likely to raise an overweight adolescent than a parent with an eighth grade education who has an adolescent enrolled in a rich school, according to researchers.